ksairama0722/Home-Inventory-Manager-Project/README.md

 The program has a built-in sample inventory file – the first item in that file is displayed (items are listed alphabetically by Inventory Item):

 It will introduce object-oriented programming (OOP) concepts to store the inventory data.
-We discuss how to read and write the inventory file, how to perform the various editing features, how to load a photo file, how to create the buttons used in the search function, and how to print out the inventory